F4INX/F4INX.github.io/_posts/2025-11-01-LC-ladder-impedance-matching.md

 </latexmath>

 And for the same reason as for the numerator, <latexmath>k</latexmath> can be restricted to the interval <latexmath>[0; 2n-1]</latexmath>.

+Next, <asciimath>omega</asciimath> and p can be calculated in a similar way than for the numerator.

 [^1]: It is not even a pure impedance.
 See the blog pages to come!